LJ-Luka/Air_BnB_Sydney/README.md

 <br/>
 ***Role: The general manager of Sydney area at Airbnb***

-This live project was part of a sql course conducted by Sourabh Bajaj and his team at CoRise.

 The project exhibits familiarity with the foundations of SQL including filtering and sorting data from tables, rows, schema and other data types, aggregations, complex filtering logic and built-in data/strong predicates, and implementing the GROUP BY and HAVING clause.